- 15 amazing things to do for the first time in Iceland

 - Dive between tectonic plates

-- Sit on an iceberg – on the beach!
+- Sit on an iceberg – at the beach!

 - Meet the cutest horses on Earth